SongRites Arrkula Yinbayarra (Together We Sing)

-Crafted in close collaboration with language custodians and the Borroloola Songwomen, this album is more than music - it’s a living archive of culture, language and identity.
+Crafted in close collaboration with language custodians and the Borroloola Songwomen, their album is more than music.
+It's a living archive of culture, language and identity.
 From Woodford Folk Festival to Port Fairy Folk Festival to Darwin Festival, Arrkula Yinbayarra has captivated festival audiences with its emotional depth and cross-generational storytelling.

 The Sydney Opera House thanks Event Sponsor Sydney Harbour Federation Trust and Idealist donors R O Albert Family and Dr Russell & Jane Kift for their generous support of SongRites.